lloydsargent/Raspberry-Pico2-Qemu/README.md

 FPSCR: 00000000
 zsh: abort      ./qemu-system-arm-unsigned -cpu cortex-m33 -machine rp2350-pico2 -nographic
 ```

-That should be it!
+# That should be it!

 Feel free to leave an issue, but I can pretty much tell you I have zero knowledge on how to fix the problem.
+If worse comes to worse, start from the beginning of the instructions and do them very slowly.
+I tried to be comprehensive, but sometimes I make typeing errors.